tbali0524/cgtest/README.md

     * Naming convention: `puzzleName_iXX.txt`, where XX is the two-digit test case number, starting from 01.
 * The expected test output data is in the `.tests/expected` directory.
     * Naming convention: `puzzleName_eXX.txt`, where XX is test case number.
+* You can use the `--create` command line argument to quickly generate empty test case files, to be edited later.
 * Running the tests generates output files in the `.tests/output` directory.
     * Naming convention: `puzzleName_oXX_languageName.txt`, where XX is test case number.
 * If your code writes also to the error console (maybe some debug info), you can check these in `.tests/output/_debug_log.txt`.